Disability and Sexual Health Education

 • The state provides a Sexual Violence Prevention website page with information about work underway toward the prevention of child sexual abuse.

 • May is Sex Ed for All Month.
 Sex Ed for All Month is an opportunity to raise awareness and call for real investment in sex education in schools and communities across the country.
-Sex Ed for All Month is coordinated by the Sex Education Collaborative, in collaboration with a national coalition of sexual and reproductive health, rights, and justice organizations committed to ensuring equitable and accessible sex education for all young people nationwide.
-For resources, visit The Healthy Teen Network

-The topic of child sexual abuse prevention is addressed by Erin’s Law (HB 1539), passed by the WA legislature in 2018.
-The bill named the Office of Superintendent of Public Instruction (OSPI) as the lead agency tasked with reviewing curricula and assisting the Department of Children, Youth, and Families (DCYF) with developing a coordinated program for the prevention of child sexual abuse in grades K-12.
-OSPI provides a Sexual Violence Prevention website page that includes information about work underway.
+In 2018, Washington legislature passed Erin’s Law (HB 1539), which aims to prevent child sexual abuse.
+The law names OSPI as the lead agency responsible for reviewing curricula and working with Department of Children, Youth, and Families (DCYF) to create child sexual abuse prevention programs in grades K-12.
+OSPI provides a Sexual Violence Prevention webpage that includes information about work underway.

-CSHE that addresses consent and provides opportunities for developing communication and decision-making skills can support students in making healthy choices that serve them for a lifetime.
+CSHE teaches about consent and helps students develop the communication and decision-making skills they need to make healthy choices.
 Consent is defined as granting permission for something to happen or agreement to do something.
 Consent is important to understand in the context of sexual activity.
 Rooted in Rights of Washington provides written information and a video within its step-by-step guide for talking about consent with youth with disabilities.

 Dating and sexual intimacy are subjects that can be addressed through Supported Decision Making, a legal option in Washington State.
 Washington law (Chapter 11.130 in the Revised Code of Washington) includes Supported Decision Making (SDM) as an option under the Uniform Guardianship, Conservatorship, and Other Protective Arrangements Act.
 The format for an SDM agreement is up to the individual and their supporters.
 A sample form is available for download from WashingtonLawHelp.org.